 Substrates in anabolism are usually products of catabolic processes when energy is abundant in the cell.
 Anabolism substrates are usually small simple molecules such as amino acids, nucleotides, and monosaccharides.

 Anabolism (medical definition) includes processes that mediate the growth and development of living organisms.
-As the differentiation of cells and the increase in the size of the body occur as a result of different anabolic processes.
+The differentiation of cells and the increase in the size of the body occur as a result of different anabolic processes.
 Anabolic functions build different tissues and organs.
 They also increase the size of muscle as well as bones.

 Hormones are either catabolic or anabolic depending on the stimulated part of metabolism.
 The most important anabolic hormones are insulin, growth hormone, estrogen, and testosterone.
 Insulin hormone stimulates the synthesis of skeletal muscles, lipids, and glycogen, while steroids and growth hormones increase the total body mass by accelerating protein anabolism in the body.